rt126/rt126.github.io/content/schedule/_index.md

 Below you will find the schedule for the week.
 This is a work in progress and will be changed during the course of planning as well as depending on weather.

 ## 2025-04-26/27 Pretour starts
-Depending on flights etc.
+Depending on flights etc. More activities will be added too these days
 - Welcome to Stockholm!
-- Breakfast at homehost
 - Homehost accomodation
 - Some sightseeing in stockholm
 - Dinner at tabler